 While it can be frustrating as a student, waiting for feedback on an assignment, anxiously (obsessively) checking on day #8 to see if the tutor has returned an assignment, it must also be frustrating for the tutor.
 Sometimes I think we forget that there are real people on the other side of those emails and assignments.
 Sometimes students may feel like they are only a number to the tutor, that the assignment is not returned because the tutor just, “hasn’t gotten around to it.”
 I think, though, that students are also guilty of this, of considering the tutor as just an anonymous entity.

 I tried to look around the AU website to see if I could find anything which would indicate the approximate student to tutor ratio.
 While I was unable to find any numbers, I did speak to a tutor; who admittedly, has a higher workload than most.
-It was cited to me that they had over 200 students spread across 6 courses, on top of also teaching elsewhere, though for argument’s sake I am only going to focus on the AU numbers.
+It was cited to me that they had over 200 students spread across six courses, on top of also teaching elsewhere, though for argument’s sake I am only going to focus on the AU numbers.
 I think we can all agree that that is a large workload.
 The type of courses will dictate the amount of time assignments take, or email responses; all I am trying to do is put those numbers in perspective.
-Let’s consider, if half of those students sent an email on the same day, and according to student services, it is a maximum 2 day turn around.
-If the tutor spent 5 min on each email that would mean spending about 8 hours a day replying to emails.
-I understand that some tutors take much less time to answer an email, but I have had tutors send me very long emails back to make sure I am understanding the material, which clearly took much longer than 5 minutes.
+Let’s consider if half of those students sent an email on the same day: according to student services, it is a maximum two day turn around.
+If the tutor spent five min on each email that would mean spending about eight hours a day replying to emails.
+I understand that some tutors take much less time to answer an email, but I have had tutors send me very long emails back to make sure I am understanding the material, which clearly took much longer than five minutes.

 Students and tutors need to work together.
 I think communicating is the key, interacting and understanding that they are there to help you, but that you are not the only student.
 We cannot physically see who else is in the course, do not see a classroom full of eager faces and one lone professor at the front of the room.
 We do not see when that classroom size is increased due to budget issues, do not see the stress that causes.
 We cannot see how comments on timeliness can hurt when they are doing the best they can to keep up.
 Sometimes distance can make us feel like we are alone.